gui2de/ppol6818-spring2026/week2-github/yh893_week_bio/lyrics.md

 Each time her slander shoulders
-Bore the weight of all her fears in mid-night silence in her ears
+Bore the weight of all her fears
+And a sorrow no one hears till rings in mid-night silence in her ears

 Let her cry for she's a lady